PERCS Conversation Guide for primary health practitioners

 • Support networks

 The questions are designed to help practitioners explore how adverse childhood experiences (ACEs) – such as parental health problems, substance use issues, family and domestic violence, and natural disasters and traumatic events – might be affecting children, in the limited consultation time they have available.
-The guide is also designed to help GPs recognise parents’ strengths and hopes for their family, and identify opportunities to support and improve children’s mental and physical health, resilience and wellbeing.
+The guide is also designed to help primary health practitioners recognise parents’ strengths and hopes for their family, and identify opportunities to support and improve children’s mental and physical health, resilience and wellbeing.

 Discover more resources